AndryRafam/andryrafam/README.md

 </div>
 </br>

   - 🌴 Passionate C++ programmer and Data Scientist (with focus on Deep Learning).
-Teaching programming, especially fundamentals: Data Structures and Algorithm (DSA).
   - 👀 My fields of interest are: Applied Mathematics, Artificial Intelligence, Computer Vision, Cryptography, Deep Learning.
   - 📬 You can reach me at: https://www.linkedin.com/in/rrafam/